Winter Weather Advisory from THU 7:00 PM CDT until FRI 1:00 AM CDT

-Winter Weather Advisory from THU 7:00 PM CDT until FRI 1:00 AM CDTNew
+Winter Weather Advisory from THU 7:00 PM CDT until FRI 1:00 AM CDTUpdated

 Issued by National Weather Service – Sioux Falls, SD